Jump to content

 10. If this stays we are 6 months away from Bears being banned from Pocket Knives.

 11. First year I had 12 Tigers and no helper.
 Second year 20 Tigers (6 with disabilities) and a 1/2 helper.
 2nd year was better.
 Because: -I spent a lot of time planning. - I got the Cub Scout How-To Book and kept a box of supplies for games in the car.
 I could do 6-10 different games if I needed a time killer. -I took Tiger Training.
 I learned "there is no Tiger Requirement Police".
-If I could come up with more fun activity that meant the intent of the planned activity I would substitute it. - I had some Boy Scouts come in and demonstrate manly scout skills, canoeing, compass, etc. The
+If I could come up with more fun activity that meant the intent of the planned activity I would substitute it. - I had some Boy Scouts come in and demonstrate manly scout skills, canoeing, compass, etc. They idolized them.

 12. I have found that scout skills and hurricane prep go hand in hand.
 Our power goes out here at a drop of rain so we get plenty of practice.
 So we can do OK at our house but I do miss the AC...especially after a storm.
 Also it doesn't hurt to go "honey it's not a camping stove it's our hurricane stove"...
 What to do if the power goes out with your stuff in the freezer?
 You start eating it!
 In order of what will spoil first.
 When I was a kid in South Florida there was always the traditional eating all the bacon and sausage and milk when you were on Hurricane Warning to use it up.
 Yum!